svaberg/starwinds-analysis/README.md

 # 3D visualisation of BATSRUS output
-Free and open source analysis with `pyvista`!
+Free and open source analysis with the `pyvista` package!